 - You may be ordered to provide medical support by enrolling an employee's child(ren) in a health benefit plan and to withhold the appropriate premium amount from the employee's wages.

 Previously IWOs and NMSNs were issued per employee, even if that employee is responsible for multiple child support obligations.
-DCSE recognizes the number of notices requiring your response may increase; we apologize, but thank you for your cooperation and assistance in meeting the financial and medical needs of children.
+DCSS recognizes the number of notices requiring your response may increase; we apologize, but thank you for your cooperation and assistance in meeting the financial and medical needs of children.

 - You may opt to participate in our Electronic Funds Transfer program.